-This Court should also "void" all of the orders, judgments and sanctions issued from July 28, 2010 onward in favor of Chapter 7 "no asset" discharged-debtor Michele Clark, listed unsecured-creditor attorneys David Marcus etc, and/or their contract attorney Eric Chomsky with respect to listed-creditors Charles Kinney and/or Kimberly Kempton (his business partner and co-buyer of Clark's property in 2005) pursuant to 11 U.S.C.
+First, this Court should void all of the orders, judgments and sanctions issued from July 28,

+2010 onward in favor of Chapter 7 "no asset" discharged-debtor Michele Clark and/or her own listed-unsecured-creditor attorneys David Marcus etc, and/or their contract-attorney Eric Chomsky, with respect to listed-unsecured-creditors Charles Kinney and/or his business partner and co-buyer Kimberly Kempton [regarding their purchase of Michele Clark's Los Angeles property in 2005] pursuant to 11 U.S.C.
 Sec.
 524(a)(1).

-This Court should declare that listed unsecured-creditor attorneys David Marcus etc, and/or contract attorney Eric Chomsky have been violating 11 U.S.C.
+Next, this Court should declare that listed unsecured-creditor attorneys David Marcus etc, and/or contract-attorney Eric Chomsky have been violating 11 U.S.C.
 Sec.
-524(a)(2) by repeatedly filings more motions for attorney's fees after Clark filed a petition for a "no asset" Chapter 7 bankruptcy on July 28, 2010.
+524(a)(2) by repeatedly filing more "cost" motions for attorney's fees after Michele Clark filed a petition for a "no asset" Chapter 7 bankruptcy on July 28, 2010 and was discharged on Aug.
+13, 2012.

-This Court should refer this to the US Attorney's Office and/or the FBI via 18 U.S.C.
+Lastly, this Court should refer this to the US Attorney's Office and/or the FBI via 18 U.S.C.
 Sec.
-158 to investigate whether "crimes" under Secs.
-152 and/or 157 have occurred due to the pre- and post-petition acts of listed unsecured-creditor attorneys David Marcus etc and/or their contract-attorney Eric Chomsky.
+158 to investigate the "crimes" under 18 U.S.C.
+Secs.
+152 and/or 157 that occurred due to acts by listed-unsecured-creditor attorneys David Marcus etc and/or their contract-attorney Eric Chomsky as to pre- and post-petition debts incurred by Clark that were all deemed to be discharged.